advancedtelematic/aktualizr/actions.md

 - [x] Build an image for Raspberry Pi
 - [x] Build an image using grub as a bootloader that provisions successfully
 - [x] Build an image for a secondary
-- [x] Build an image that listens for discovery
 - [x] Build an image for a primary intended to connect to a secondary